ClementNerma/NightOS/README.md

 * Provide maximum security to the average user
 * Be easily extensible and customizable by the average user
 * Be easy and intuitive to use
+* Minimize data loss in case of problem (power loss, hardware failure)
+* Be powerful enough for more advanced users

 ## Documentation